 Is it OK to show up even though I'm not a member?

-If you are a beginner or not familiar with Zen meditation, the best times to come for the first time is any Wednesday evening at 6:30 PM, or Saturday Morning at 9:00, when one of the members will provide an introduction to our forms and the sitting posture.
+If you are a beginner or not familiar with Zen meditation, the best times to come for the first time are: any Wednesday evening at 6:30 PM, any Saturday Morning at 9:00, or the first Saturday morning of the month at 10:30 for the Introduction to Zen orientation.

-One of the provisions in the Conditional Use Permit granted by the city of Mountian View precludes Kannon Do from renting or loaning the center to outside groups.
+One of the provisions in the Conditional Use Permit granted by the city of Mountain View precludes Kannon Do from renting or loaning the center to outside groups.

 What is the Dress Code at Kannon Do?